Hibiclens - Preoperative scrub to clean the operative area 3 days prior to surgery as well as the morning of surgery.

-Tramadol 50-100mg every 6 hours by mouth as needed for pain
+Tramadol 50mg every 6 hours by mouth as needed for pain (#30 pills)

-This is prescribed for breakthrough severe pain.
+This is prescribed for severe breakthrough pain.
 You can take 1 tablet for moderate pain or 2 tablets for severe pain every 6 hours as needed.
-Do not take more then 8 tablets in a 24hour period.
+Do not take more than 8 tablets in a 24hour period.

 This is for infection prevention and should be taken starting when you get home from surgery.

 Zofran 4mg by mouth every 6-8 hours (outpatient surgery only) (#20 pills)